Ready to talk about worm tea for healthy plants? Let’s do it!

 Mix one to two teaspoons of worm tea per gallon of water and see the difference in your lawn in just a few applications.

-Lawn Care Solutions Benefits for Houseplants
+Benefits of Lawn Care Solutions Like Worm Tea for Houseplants

 It is beneficial to houseplants also.

 I will mix in my watering can one to two teaspoons of the product per gallon of water.

 Again, this will act as an odor-free inoculant to the soil that helps keep it pathogen-free.

 They don’t smell bad either.
 They smell like fresh rain in the forest.